njpanderson/tag-lightshow/README.md

-**WARNING: This project is currenty UNLICENSED and is pending an appropriate open source license.
-For now, please do not make copies or distribute this project, or use it in any public-facing projects.**
+## tag

+This is a demo implementation of [tag](https://github.com/njpanderson/tag).
+You can find out more about it at the original repository, or see a demo of it in use here: http://neilinscotland.net/tag/